dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 <div class="warning">
 <h3>Warning</h3>
 <p>My disqus comment stopped loading after using this method.
 So for the time being I'm not using it.
-So if you are using disqus then do not use this method (for now).</p>
+If you are using disqus then do not use this method (for now).</p>
 </div>

 <div class="tips">
     <h3>Update</h3>
     <p>
         Disqus started to work after cleaning up unnecessary comments inside disqus.html.
-Now it is working fine!
 Here is the <a href="https://raw.githubusercontent.com/sharu725/emerald/gh-pages/_includes/disqus.html" target="_blank" ><strong>raw file</strong></a>.
     </p>
 </div>